 If you want to change majors within the College of Engineering (i.e. from electrical engineering to mechanical engineering) or you want to change into the College of Engineering from another college (i.e. from architecture to civil engineering), please come to the Student Records Office in Bell 3189 and complete the program/plan change request form.
 The office staff will process your major change in UAConnect.

 However, if you would like to change out of the College of Engineering, you'll need to contact the Dean's office of the college you wish to transfer to in order to find out their procedures.

 To declare a minor, you will need to visit the Office of Student Records in Bell 3189.
-Nanotechology, psychology, supply chain management, and foundations of sustainability minors will need special permission from their respective departments.
+Nanotechology, psychology, and foundations of sustainability minors will need special permission from their respective departments.

 Any major in addition to an engineering major (even another engineering major) is actually a dual degree.
 For example, if you decide to pursue a physics degree in addition to an engineering degree, you will need to contact the Fulbright College of Arts and Sciences Dean’s Office to declare it as a second degree rather than a second major.
 Be sure to clarify that you are declaring a second degree, so the Dean’s Office can fill out the form appropriately and submit it to the Registrar's Office to have it updated in UAConnect.

 You initiate a graduation application by logging on to UAConnect and going to your Student Center.
 See detailed instructions on the Registrar’s website.

 Summary: From the Student Center in UAConnect, under Academics, there is a drop down box – select “Apply for Graduation.”
 At the ‘Submit an Application for Graduation” page, note the current degree and major listed on our records.
 If this information is incorrect you will need to stop your application and contact your Dean’s Office to have it corrected.
 If you do not see the Apply for Graduation link beside your current degree and major you have not earned enough hours to apply for graduation at this time.